AyeChanAungThwin/1HibernateIntroWithoutRs/README-English.md

 ## What is Hibernate?
 - [About Hibernate ORM](https://hibernate.org/orm/)
 - Hibernate ORM (Hibernate in short) is an object-relational mapping tool for the Java programming language.
 It provides a framework for mapping an object-oriented domain model to a relational databases like Oracle, MySQL, MS SQL, etc. Hibernate also provides data query and retrieval facilities.
 - Hibernate provides transparent persistence for Plain Old Java Objects (POJOs).
-The only strict requirement for a persistent class is a no-argument constructor, though not necessarily (public).
+The only strict requirement for a persistent class is a no-argument constructor, though not necessarily (public) because the function of DTO still stands.
 - Hibernate provides HQL query i.e., same query for every relational database server.

+# What is DAO?
+- DAO(Data Access Object) is the relationship between SQL Server and Java Object.
+It fetches the data from database and store it in Java Object.

+# What is DTO?
+- DTO(Data Transfer Object) is the carrier of data of an object.
+In Hibernate, when we get a method from dao, **Session** of Hibernate is closed and lead to LazyInitializationException.
+So basically, DTO saves and use to transfer data of DAO.

 ## Setting up the project
 - Press Alt+Shift+N and create _Maven Project_.